 Venture Capital Trusts (VCTs) and the Enterprise Investment Scheme (EIS) both carry healthy tax incentives.
 This makes them a good option for saving for your future self if you have already optimised your ISA allowance and pension contributions.

 VCTs allow you to invest in small or early phase businesses that are unquoted or listed on AIM, the London Stock Exchange’s market for growth companies.
 Because the government is keen to encourage support for these small, developing businesses, they offer generous tax benefits.

-EIS is a government-backed initiative offering tax reliefs when you buy new shares in qualifying companies.
+EIS is a government-backed initiative offering tax relief when you buy new shares in qualifying companies.
 This can be a good option as it allows you to invest in shares in small companies with the potential to grow to many times their current value.

 This often makes them a good option for entrepreneurs who are more comfortable with the risks involved in backing early stage businesses and are prepared to stay invested for the long run.

 Investing through EIS also comes with valuable tax reliefs.
-These include, upfront Income Tax relief, tax-free capital gains, loss relief, Capital Gains Tax deferral, and Inheritance Tax relief.
+These include upfront Income Tax relief, tax-free capital gains, loss relief, Capital Gains Tax deferral, and Inheritance Tax relief.

 Take the time to imagine your future self

 Many of us are so focused on the here and now that it’s hard to imagine what our future lives may look like.
 But if you keep delaying thinking and planning for the future, you could miss out on valuable opportunities to ensure life is comfortable once you retire.

 Many of the clients we talk to have only a vague notion of what they’d like to do when they retire.
 Often when they meet with us, it’s the first time anyone has specifically asked them about their long-term future goals and aspirations.